UnstableDesign/AdaCAD/docs/reference/operations/atop.md

 draft: true
 ---
 # atop
-<!--![file](./img/atop.png)-->

-## Description
 Applies binary math to two drafts.
 To do so, it looks at each interlacement in input drafts a and b.
 If a is marked warp raised and b marked warp lowered, or vice versa, it sets the corresponding interlacement in the output draft to warp raised.

+<!--![file](./img/atop.png)-->

 ## Parameters
 - tbd